dheerajshenoy/IMGV/README.md

 The theme for IMGV depends on the theme set for Qt6 applications.
 There is a handy tool called `qt6ct`.
 Install it and configure the theme and it will be applied to this software also.

+For flatpak version of the app, the theming is a bit of a problem.
+It can be done, but there are few steps, which can be done following few tutorials like [link1](https://itsfoss.com/flatpak-app-apply-theme/), [link2](https://www.reddit.com/r/flatpak/comments/y9jmqj/the_general_flatpak_qt_and_gtk_theming_guide/).

 <a name="changelogs" />

 # Configuration